 Can I get the library's eBooks on my Kindle/Nook/iPad?

-The answer to this is "Maybe."
+This can get a little complicated, so the answer is "Maybe."
 Different eReaders and eBook providers use different file formats.
 For more help with your device see eReaders.

 Why can't I access one of the library's eBooks?

 Some of our eBooks limit the number of people who can use them at any time (similar to checking out a paper book).
-Books in ebrary, for example, can only be read by one person at a time.
+Many books in ebrary, for example, can only be read by one person at a time.
 See more in our section on Using eBooks.

 Do I have to be online to read an eBook?